+- 1. Types of PPE and the hazards for which they are used

-2. Approved PPE
+- 2. Approved PPE

-a.
-Capabilities b.
+- a.
+Capabilities

+- b.
 Limitations

-3. Importance of working under the guidance (of):
+- 3. Importance of working under the guidance (of):

-a.
+- a.
 A hazardous materials technician

-b.
+- b.
 An allied professional

-c.
+- c.
 An emergency response plan

+- d.
+Standard operating procedures

-4. Approved equipment
+- 4. Approved equipment

-a.
+- a.
 Detection

-b.
+- b.
 Monitoring

-c.
+- c.
 Sampling

-d.
+- d.
 Process of selection for an assigned task

-e.
+- e.
 Operation (of)

-5. Detection, monitoring, and sampling
+- 5. Detection, monitoring, and sampling

-a.
-Policies b.
+- a.
+Policies

+- b.
 Procedures

-6. Local monitoring procedures, including action levels and field testing a.
-Capabilities b.
-Limitations a.
-According to Manufacturers recommendations b.
+- 6. Local monitoring procedures, including action levels and field testing

+- a.
+Capabilities

+- b.
+Limitations

+- 7. How to read and interpret results

+- 8. Decontamination methods for detection, monitoring, and sampling equipment

+- a.
+According to manufacturers' recommendations

+- b.
 According to AHJ policies and procedures

-7. How to read and interpret results

-8. Decontamination methods for detection, monitoring, and sampling equipment a.
-According to manufacturers' recommendations a. according to manufacturers' recommendations or b.
-According to AHJ policies and procedures b.
-Documenting
+- 9. Maintenance procedures for detection, monitoring, and sampling equipment

+- a. according to manufacturers' recommendations or - b.
+According to AHJ policies and procedures